danielgamliel/shapes/README.md

 # This is a Shapes generator

+## This project is an assignment of Java advance course in the Open University.

 This project is a random shapes generator of 3 types of shapes

 Polygons, Ellipses and Lines.